The Kodulabor Assessment Framework

 AI Approach

-Which tools I selected, why those tools, and exactly how I applied them.
+Which tools were selected, why those tools, and exactly how they were applied.
 Model choice, prompt engineering, integration points, and where AI stops and human judgment begins.

 Human Effort

 Actual hours spent on the project.
-Broken down between AI-assisted work (where I worked with the AI) and manual work (where the AI couldn't help).
+Broken down between AI-assisted work and manual work.
 Precision here matters.

 Traditional Benchmark